-One mile off the coast of Parottee in St. Elizabeth, Jamaica lies the coolest bar in the Caribbean, and possibly the entire world.
+One mile off the coast of Parottee in St. Elizabeth, Jamaica lies the coolest bar in the Caribbean.
 The unique Pelican Bar resembles a gigantic bird nest made from driftwood, palm fronds and coconut tree trunks and is perched on a sandbar in the middle of the turquoise Caribbean Sea.
 The bar is named for the large flocks of pelicans which often rest there.
 Its owner, a local fisherman named Floyd Forbes, had a dream one night about a bar out at sea where he and his fishermen friends could sit and clean their fish or relax and have a beer.

 That dream became a reality in 2001.
 The concept was initially scoffed at by many, but a few believed in him and over time, the bar caught the attention of more than just his friends.
 The rest is history.
 Pelican Bar now attracts several hundred tourists a week and visiting the bar and restaurant is cited as one of Jamaica’s top must-do activities.

 There are multiple ways to approach Pelican Bar.
 The cheapest option is to drive to Parottee, the closest land point about 5-10 minutes from the Black River town centre, and find a boat captain.
-This costed me JM$1,000 roundtrip and the total sail to and from was about 20 minutes.
+This costed me JM$1,000 roundtrip in 2019, and the total sail to and from was about 20 minutes.
 The equivalent for foreigners is US$10.
-From Black River, the trip costs US$25 or JM$2,500 and is a slightly longer boatride.
+From Black River, the trip costs US$25 or JM$2,500 and is a slightly longer boat ride.
 I recommend driving the extra distance to Parottee instead and saving some cash.
 Pelican Bar can be approached from Treasure Beach too but is even longer and naturally more expensive.
+I paid $3,000 per person in 2021 to visit from Treasure Beach.
 There are many private tour companies which combine Pelican Bar with other popular south coast stops such as YS Falls, Appleton Estate, Lovers’ Leap and the Black River Safari.
-This option is the costliest but is perhaps ideal for foreigners, especially solo travellers.
+This option is the costliest but is perhaps ideal for foreign tourists, especially solo travelers.

 Anyway, this turned out great.
 Mr. Brown is a licenced captain but he himself wasn’t the captain that day.
 Rather, he was the scout for Mikey, a Rastaman and captain with whom he works, and Mikey carried us safely to and from.
 We parked at Mr. Brown’s yard and from his backyard we could literally see the Pelican Bar… err bars?… wayyy out in the distance, sort of like a little bird’s nest bobbing on the sea.
 It reminded me of when the Never Bird saved Peter Pan from drowning when he was stranded on Marooners’ Rock by giving him her nest to use as a water vessel.
 I said bars because there are actually two of them!
 Floyd (or his soon-to-be competition?) has a second bar under construction but it’s not quite ready yet.